 5 Things to Know When Replatforming

 - It’s important to consider the cost of starting from scratch when evaluating a replatforming project.
-Most e-commerce companies don’t have the technical resources or desire to maintain their own cloud-based platform… making an upgrade or replatforming are the less expensive alternatives.
+Most e-commerce companies don’t have the technical resources or desire to maintain their own cloud-based platform… making an upgrade or replatforming are the less expensive approach.

 - The initial process of defining strategy and contract negotiations for a new cloud-based platform can take on average three months.
 Depending on the complexity of the project, it’s safe to assume that the implementation process will take six months minimum.